 If the parent partition type is vertical-right or vertical-left asymmetric binary tree, then vertical-left asymmetric and vertical-right asymmetric binary trees are prohibited.

-If the parent partition type is horizontal triple tree, then horizontal binary tree is prohibited.
+If the parent partition type is horizontal triple tree and the current block is the center partition, then horizontal binary tree is prohibited.

-If the parent partition type is vertical triple tree, then vertical binary tree is prohibited.
+If the parent partition type is vertical triple tree and the current block is the center partition, then vertical binary tree is prohibited.

 If the parent partition type is vertical binary tree and the first partition is the horizontal binary tree, then the horizontal binary tree is prohibited for the second partition.